Table of Contents

 What is the Hamsa Hand?

-- Hamsa – a transliteration of the Arabic “Jamsa” or “Khamsah” meaning five
+- Hamsa: A transliteration of the Arabic “Jamsa” or “Khamsah” meaning five

-- Hand of God – A general name
+- Hand of God: A general name

-- Hand of Fatima – After Fatima, the daughter of the Islamic prophet
+- Hand of Fatima: After Fatima, the daughter of the Islamic prophet

-- Hand of Miriam – After Miriam, the sister of Aaron and Moses of Jewish faith
+- Hand of Miriam: After Miriam, the sister of Aaron and Moses of Jewish faith

-- Hand of Mother Mary – After Mary, the mother of Jesus in Christian beliefs
+- Hand of Mother Mary: After Mary, the mother of Jesus in Christian beliefs

-- Hamesh – Meaning 5 in Hebrew
+- Hamesh: Meaning 5 in Hebrew

 - It’s also known by the variations Humes Hand, Khamesh and Khamsa

-What Does the Hamsa Hand Symbolize?
+Which Way Does the Hamsa Hand Point?

 - A Hamsa facing downwards symbolizes abundance and prosperity, inviting good things to come into your life.
 An upside-down Hamsa also is seen as a blessing for fertility as well as a means of receiving answered prayers.
 Generally, the fingers are close together when facing down.

-- Hamsa in Christianity: Within the Catholic denomination, there is a loose linking of the Hamsa Hand with the Virgin Mary, who represents strength, compassion and the feminine.
+Within the Catholic denomination, there is a loose linking of the Hamsa Hand with the Virgin Mary, who represents strength, compassion and the feminine.
 It also reflects the concept of Mary exalted above all else and as a benevolent mother towards all.
 In the wider Christian community, the eye in the center is replaced with the Christian symbol of the fish, the vesica piscis.
 It is a symbol of protection against those who wish to do you harm.

 - Thumb: The solar plexus chakra and fire element